LinusBleistein/LinusBleistein.github.io/index.md

 ## About

-I'm a first year Ph.D. candidate @ [Inria Paris in the HeKa Team](https://team.inria.fr/heka/fr/) and Université Paris-Sacly under the supervision of [Agathe Guilloux](http://www.math-evry.cnrs.fr/members/aguilloux/welcome) and [Anne-Sophie Jannot](https://www.linkedin.com/in/anne-sophie-jannot-a2286ba1/).
+I'm a first year Ph.D. candidate in machine learning and applied mathematics at Inria Paris in the [HeKa Team](https://team.inria.fr/heka/fr/) and Université Paris-Sacly under the supervision of [Agathe Guilloux](http://www.math-evry.cnrs.fr/members/aguilloux/welcome) and [Anne-Sophie Jannot](https://www.linkedin.com/in/anne-sophie-jannot-a2286ba1/).

 ## Research interests